sjinks/wp-two-factor-auth/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 3.0.4 =
+Fixed a bug where a OTP could be used twice.

+= 3.0.3 =
+Added limitation to one login per time window.

 = 3.0.2 =
 Fixed a bug where som users email never got sent.